reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 This error indicates that you are attempting to use a specific statement or expression in the wrong mode.
 Consult the documentation for the specific keyword to learn more about what mode is expected.
-Additionally, see the figure on XXX (secref "ref-programs") for a diagram regarding the modes of a Reach application.
+Additionally, see the figure on ${seclink("ref-programs")} for a diagram regarding the modes of a Reach application.

 ## {#RE0032} RE0032